fergalquinn77/ci_pp5_summer_fashions/README.md

 - It contains wishlist as a Many-toMany relationship.
 - The model contains the following fields:  name, description, has_sizes, price, rating, stock, image_url, wishlists, on_sale.

+##### Sale Model

+- This model deals with items on sale and contains information on clothes, percent discount, start date, end date and sale price.
+The clothes field has a one to one relationship with the clothes model.

 ##### Order Model

 - The category model contains information relating to an individual order.
 It has a foreign key of user profile.